Sync — done right

 • Domain semantics.
 Our Op enum talks about Move(node, new_parent, position) and SetProp(node, key, value).
 Automerge is generic — every operation goes through a JSON-patch-like API.
 Specialization makes error messages and tests dramatically clearer.

 • Storage control.
-We own the SQLite schema, the bincode serialization of ops, and the bytes that go on the wire.
+We own the JSONL line format, the JSON serialization of ops, and the bytes that go on the wire.
 With Automerge we’d be locked into their binary format forever.

 The cost: we’re on the hook for correctness.
 That’s why the test battery is huge and the coverage target on the four critical functions (do_op, undo_op, apply_op, creates_cycle) is 100% — no exceptions.